laurawpaaby/EduChatEval/docs/index.md

 ![Screenshot](pics/frontpage.png)

 This package offers a framework for researchers to log and classify interactions between students and LLM-based tutors in educational settings.
-It supports structured, objective evaluation through classification, simulation, and visualization utilities, and is designed for flexible use across tasks of any scale.
+It supports structured, quantitiative evaluation through classification, simulation, and visualization utilities, and is designed for flexible use across tasks of any scale.
 The framework supports both researchers with pre-collected datasets and those operating in data-sparse contexts.
 It designed as a modular tool that can be integrated at any stage of the evaluation process.

-The package is designed to:
+**The package is designed to:**

 - Synthesize a labeled classification framework using user-defined categories
 - Simulate multi-turn student–tutor dialogues via role-based prompting and structured seed messages